Welcome to the

-Episode 01 – Yonette Thomas, PhD, Introduction
+Episode 01 – Yonette Thomas, PhD, Introduction to the Conversations Podcast

-In this first episode, Dr. Thomas talks about the purpose of the ISUH Conversations and how they are intended to serve as a stimulus for engaging members, highlighting the work of “Urban Health Influencers,” and generating new ideas for future ISUH activities.
+In this first episode, Dr. Thomas talks about the purpose of the ISUH Conversations Podcasts and how they are intended to serve as a stimulus for engaging members, highlighting the work of “Urban Health Influencers,” and generating new ideas for future ISUH activities.

 Episode 02 – David Vlahov, PhD, RN, FAA – A Conversation with the Founding President of ISUH

 From its inception in 2002 and its first conference in Toronto, ISUH is intended to create a dialogue to define urban health.
 Over time the annual conferences provide an opportunity for members to connect.

 Episode 03 – Agis Tsouros, MD, PhD, FFPH (UK) – Leadership and Engagement in Urban Health at the Local Level